MCP Troubleshooting & Best Practices

 - Increase

-envandheaders(especially fields containing credentials) to avoid leakage. - Only add trusted tools to
+Be cautious when setting env and headers — especially fields containing credentials — to avoid leakage.
+Only add trusted tools to the autoApprove whitelist.

-autoApprovewhitelist to avoid risks from bypassing secondary confirmation. - If the server can access local files or internal networks, follow the principle of least privilege and isolation (only open directories/interfaces that are needed).
+- If the server can access local files or internal networks, follow the principle of least privilege and isolation (only open directories/interfaces that are needed).

 5. Other troubleshooting approaches

-- Execute the target command for minimal reproduction: Manually run
+- Minimal reproduction: Manually run

 Best Practices